zviryatko/github-to-azure-migration/README.md

  - it will not sync issues between, so it's only one time migration
  - it will not create users, all related users must be creat upfront
  - it will not sync/upload attachments to Azure
- - it will not update all internal links like "Some issue #123" to new Azure issue, it is done partly
+ - it will not update all internal links like "Some issue #123" to new Azure issue, it is done partly only when old ticket referenced in new one, but not vice versa
- - changed/created date missing because of some limitations of Azure api

 Every failed try requires wipe on Azure DevOps, see Wipe section.